Credit Card Debt Hits $1.28 Trillion: What the Fed's March Decision Means for Cardholders

 The Bigger Picture

 Rising credit card debt alongside high interest rates is creating financial stress for millions of Americans.
 If you're using rewards cards, make sure you're paying the balance in full each month — no amount of points is worth 22%+ interest.
+If you're already carrying a balance, our ranking of the best balance transfer cards is a more useful next step than chasing rewards.

 Related articles